xzryxz/kd/src/documents/TheKoreanDemocrats_en.md

 A new type of the Far East Asian Pease and Economic cooperation Committee should be set up, whose primary members are China, Twain, Japan, north Korea and south Korea and the countries as observer-status are America and Russia for a permanent and actual establishment of Peace in the Korean peninsula and in Far East Asia and even in the world.

 We need cooperation but not subordination.
 Is the establishment for anti-missile system really for the security of the south Korea ? , or the base for control over Russia and China as a world police ?
-Is there any other country except the south Korea in the world which can not decide his own military defence .
+Is there any other country except the south Korea in the world which can not decide his own military defense .
 We want to have a friendship with America but the Korean self-determination should be first priority.
 The Korean-American relationship should be newly set up on the principle of equality which might be similar to the German and American relationship.
 We work for the international cooperation but truly under the firm principle of equality.
 The soverity of Korea should be carefully restored.

-It is not justice and equality that the south Korea has done the treaty with Japan about the Japanese war crimes against our people ( i.e. enslaved Korean females misused by Japanese soldiers during the 2nd world war).
+It is not justice and equality that the south Korea has done the treaty with Japan about the Japanese war crimes against our people (i.e. enslaved Korean females misused by Japanese soldiers during the 2nd world war).

 Without any notices to the south Korea, the military exercises in the Korean territory hade been carried out by the American-Japanese military.
 These are not cooperation but subordination and without any respect for soverity of the south Korea.